Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_Azure Monitor.md

 1. In the upper-left menu of the Cloud Shell pane, make sure you are using **Powershell**.
 If not selected select **Switch to Powershell**.
 In **Switch to Powershell in Cloud Shell** pop-up select **Confirm**.

-1. Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
-If prompted, select **PowerShell** and **Create storage**.

-1. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

 1. In the PowerShell session within the Cloud Shell pane, run the following to create a resource group that will be used in this lab:

     ```powershell